 By the end of the day Monday, I had a written informal offer from Sahil, but we were unable to do the paperwork because it was a federal holiday, so Gumroad’s legal and financial advisory was out of office.
 Tuesday morning, I informed the CTO and my manager at my then-current job that I had accepted a new role.
 They were disappointed but very supportive.
 “Two weeks notice” is a professional courtesy, not a requirement, in at-will employment situations.
 My previous employer and I split the difference based on the scope of work that I had committed to doing.
 I ended up sticking around for five business days to wrap up my various projects so as to not leave my team hanging.
 I worked at Gumroad in the evenings as I got onboarded with the company.

 Also on Tuesday I finalized the contract with Gumroad.
 I was impressed that Gumroad’s CFO was able to get me set up with a signed independent contractor agreement (with no restrictive clauses whatsoever), tax paperwork, and direct deposit, all in a single day.
 That evening, Sahil announced my hiring on Twitter, which in my book is better proof than a contract.

 It took one week from first contact to signed contract for me to become the Head of Marketing at Gumroad, but that week was only possible because of the months leading up to it.
-I’m working far more than quarter time at the moment, but that was agreed upon ahead of time; quarter time is the goal that I’m working towards by improving at the job and implementing processes.
+I’m working far more than half time at the moment, but that was agreed upon ahead of time; half time is the goal that I’m working towards by improving at the job and implementing processes.
 I’m sure I’ll get there eventually, but for now I’m having too much fun to slow down.